IanDonn95/Networking-Assignment-2/README.txt

 RxPLayer.py - holds the RxP protocol
 FxA.py - holds the FxA protocol
-README.txt - this file, tells you important things
-RxP Report.pdf - updated design report for RxP
+README.txt - this file, tells you important things RxPReport.pdf - updated design report for RxP Sample.txt - sample output of connecting and closing

 Running instructions:
 Using Python 3.5.0, run 'python Main.py <args>', where args are the standard FxA-server/FxA-client, binding port, NetEmu IP, and NetEmu Port (two instances of Main.py will be necessary, one for the server and one for the client)